brenno263/tracer-r/README.md

 ## Running Tracer-R

 If you don't want to install Rust toolings, I've included some precompiled, statically linked binaries for you.
 Check out the `precompiled_binaries` folder for those - you'll most likely want just `tracer-r`.
+These will only work on unix-based systems, and I'm not entirely sure which ones exactly.
+So no promises.

 #### Building the Project